What kinds of students come to the SWI?

 How do the “2 college credits” work?

-Students who successfully complete the program will be granted 2 credits by Rhodes College and will therefore have a Rhodes transcript on file.
-To transfer these credits to other institutions, students must contact the Rhodes Registrar and request that the transcript be forwarded.
+Students who successfully complete the program will be granted 2 credits by Rhodes College.
+To transfer these credits to other institutions, students must contact the Rhodes Registrar and request that their transcript be forwarded.

 Can students spend one week in the program if another commitment coincides with the SWI?